Back to blogs

 For enterprises to unlock real value from AI, models need to produce accurate responses based on specific company data.
 Whether it’s a chatbot that answers customer questions about a retailer’s return policy or helps a financial institution’s customers understand available loan options, it’s crucial that the LLM gets the answer right.

 Achieving this level of LLM customization typically involves two techniques: RAG (Retrieval Augmented Generation) and fine-tuning.
 Each technique has its strengths and challenges in cost, time, data requirements, and performance.
-Depending on your use case, you may find that one—of a combination of the two—is more effective.
+Depending on your use case, you may find that one—or a combination of the two—is more effective.

 In this post, we’ll unpack the differences between RAG and fine-tuning and explore how enterprises can overcome the cost and complexity of AI customization to drive real business transformation.